|

 vii) Stock exchange helps the investors in many ways: (a) It enables the investors to utilize their surplus funds gainfully. (b) It helps them to shift from one business to another. (c) Stock market quotations enable the investors to know the worth of securities. (e) Stock exchange lessens the risks of the investors by providing a continuous market, high negotiability or securities, correct evaluation, facility to liquidate investment.

-Primary market is the segment in which new issues
+IV.
+Primary markets Primary market is the segment in which new issues are made whereas secondary market is the segment in which outstanding

 In the primary market, issues are made either at par or at premium.
 Pricing the new issues is regulated under guidelines on capital issues or what are also known as guidelines for disclosure and investors protection issued by the Securities and Exchange Board of India (SEBI).